ShivamDwivedi07/SimonGame/README.md

-This project is created from local System
+This project is created from local System on the basis of JavaScript and CSS